jMetal/jMetalSP/README.md

 ![jMetalSP architecture](resources/jMetalSPUML.png)

-A `jMetalSPApplicatin` is composed of:
+A `jMetalSPApplication` is composed of:
 * An instance of the`ProblemBuilder` class, which creates an instance of the `DynamicProblem` to be solved.
 * An instance of the`ProblemBuilder` class to create the `DynamicAlgorithm`.
 * One or more `StreamingDataSource` objects, which process the incoming data and as a result they change make some change in the `DynamicProblem`.